-Options For Resolving A Las Vegas Traffic Ticket
+Options For Resolving A Traffic Ticket in Las Vegas, NV

 Depending on the offense, the average cost of a speeding ticket in Las Vegas, NV is around $150.
 However, the actual cost of getting a traffic ticket can be much higher.
 Hefty fines aren’t the only thing drivers should be concerned about.
 When you receive a ticket, you acquire demerits on your drivers license, which can ultimately cause loss of driving privileges and insurance rate increases.